aidanjbennett/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### UI accessibility concerns?

 _If your PR includes UI changes, please replace this line with details on how accessibility is impacted and tested.
 For more info, check out the
-[WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) for my information on accessibility guidelines._
+[WCAG guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) for more information on accessibility guidelines._

 ## Added/updated tests?